xiangnanscu/lua-resty-fields/README.md

 -- res will be: {"e1":"字数不能多于3个","v3":"{\"foo\":\"bar\"}","v2":{"foo":"bar"},"v4":"No.1 street address suffix."}
 ```
 # field classes
-use them like
 ## basefield
-class basefield defines common options and validate logic for all field classes.
+basefield defines common options and validate logic for all field classes.
+Usually you don't need this field.
+It's mainly for creating concrete field class like `string` or your own one.
 ### field.required
 `true` or `false`.
 Specify whether value should be provided for this field.
 ### field.null